GonghuaLi/Macaca_30tissue_aging/Readme.md

-# A multi-omics molecular landscape of 30 tissues in aging female rhesus macaques (Macaca mulatta)
+# A multi-omics molecular landscape of 30 tissues in aging female rhesus macaques

 **Code author**: Gong-Hua Li